gragra33/Blazing.Mvvm/CONTRIBUTING.md

 Mostly.
 But pretty much exclusively for non-maintainers.
 You'll need to fork the repo in order to submit a pull request.
 Here are the basic steps:

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `updates`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.